Course for Adults

 Format: Online - Live & Interactive sessions

-Group size: 14 participants or less
+Group size: up to 20 participants

 Commitment: 8 hours per week (live sessions plus 1 to 2 hours of prework for each session.